NORTH SHORE PAROCHIAL LEAGUE

 The use of artificial noisemakers including bells, whistles, horns, etc. is prohibited from being used at any time.

 All coaches must be in compliance with Archdiocesan certification requirements.

-Only the head coach may stand during a match, in front of his team’s bench, between the attack line and the end line.
-All other coaches, players, and other team personnel must remain seated on the bench except for timeouts, substitutions, reactions to good plays, or if an assistant coach needs to tend to an injured player.
+Only the head coach may stand during a match, in front of the team’s bench, between the attack line and the end line.
+All other coaches, players, and other team personnel must remain seated on the bench except for substitutions, reactions to good plays, of if an assistant coach needs to tend to an injured player.
 Violations will be enforced.

-It is the coach’s responsibility to control the behavior of the team and its spectators.
+It is the coaches’ responsibility to control the behavior of the team and its spectators.
 Failure to do so could result in forfeiture of the match.

-Coaches and players ejected from a match will be suspended from their next match, including matches which could be scheduled the next day.
+Coaches and players ejected from a match will be suspended from their next match, including matches which could be scheduled to same or next day.
 Officials will file ejection reports.

 No more than three non-players may be on the bench.
 Only rostered players and assigned coaches may occupy the team’s bench.
-At no time should siblings of players and/or coaches be on the bench during play.
+At NO time will siblings of players and/or coaches be on the bench during play.
 Violation will result in an unnecessary delay assessment.

-5th and 6th grade practices maximum of 2 per week no more than 1-1/2
+Fifth and sixth grade practices maximum of two per week, no more than 1-1/2 hours long.

-7th and 8th grade practices maximum of 2 per week no more than 2
+Seventh and eighth grade practices maximum of two per week,

 No more than 18 matches during the season, exclusive of tournaments.